-One reason designers might choose to use one color for an entire house is that the concept of using a neutral tone relates to thinking that there are tones which are warm and cool simultaneously that go pleasingly with virtually any other color.
+One reason designers might choose to use one color for an entire house is that the concept of using a neutral tone relates to thinking that there are tones that are warm and cool simultaneously that go pleasingly with virtually any other color.
 This is simply not true.
 Even apparent neutral tones have complex undertones based on more than one color influence.
 They might be more likely to be both cool and warm rather than being neither, but that makes it more complex rather than simpler.
 Consideration must be given based on which of the undertones are more prevalent.

 Colors Change with Lighting

-We think about color being a static absolute when in fact the perception of color in every circumstance changes according to the source of light, the angle that it travels and the placement of the surface.
+We think about the color being a static absolute when in fact the perception of color in every circumstance changes according to the source of light, the angle that it travels and the placement of the surface.
 There are multiple ways light enters and affects our home surfaces.
-This means that color tone perception changes with every angle of your home’s architecture and is further affected at different times of day and by various locations in the house.
+This means that color tone perception changes with every angle of your home’s architecture and is further affected at different times of the day and by various locations in the house.
 Between the amount of natural light present, the artificial ambient light coming from the floor, ceiling or wall, and the light coming in from other rooms or in the window, that neutral color shared on every wall in every room will take on completely different tones and lightness.
 Your “color flow” will be altered regardless.

 Matching Paint Tone to Room Decor